 Instead, this leader scripted a proprietary future for the organization that inspired and challenged him.
 He did this in the form of a very simple, “Here’s where we’re headed” document.
 Then he began to share that document.
 In the past year, he has visited five continents and countless countries, having a conversation about the vision of the company’s future with employees at every level and function.
 After every conversation, he revised the document.
 Today, it is a work of the highest quality that is moving the organization to new ways of working and thinking.

 By accepting that the future is unpredictable and unhooking from the conformist nature of corporate thinking, this executive is moving beyond iterative progress.
 His company is gearing up to invent markets and create customers who do not currently exist.

 Confronting a blank sheet of paper to design and commit to a bold new future is not for the faint of heart.
 Great leaders must grapple with inchoate ideas, the terrifying reality of a blank page and the always-demanding work of creating something from scratch.

 To leave the past and generate a totally new corporate strategy for a business that spans sectors and continents is a difficult process.
 Once the future is given voice, the words start flowing, and employees begin to be inspired and moved by a vision of the future.
 When leaders and stakeholders align around a bold vision of the future, they are released from the burden of corporate inertia.
 At that point, it feels like almost anything is possible.

 To slightly alter Dr. Drucker’s famous words for our age of disruption: The only way to survive the future is to create it.
 So take a deep breath and find your courage: The blank page awaits.

-This article appeared in the Fall 2019 issue of Insigniam Quarterly, with the headline “Write Your Future.”
+This article appeared in IQ Insigniam Quarterly, with the headline “Write Your Future.”
 To begin receiving IQ, go here.